Hmatata-254/EmployeeAPI-SpringBoot/README.md

 # Employee Management API (Spring Boot)

 This is a RESTful API built with Spring Boot and MySQL to manage employee data.
-It provides endpoints for adding, retrieving, updating, and deleting employee records.
+It provides endpoints for adding, retrieving , updating, and deleting employee records.

 ## 🚀 Features
 - Create, Read, Update, and Delete (CRUD) employee records